sara-sabr/poc-network-vpn-split-tunnel/reports/presentation.md

 ---

-## Recommendation
+## Recommendation and Next Steps

 - Approach #3 - Inverse split tunnel VPN and proxy resulted in the best experience
-- We can log standard internet traffic information through use of the proxy
-  - This log could be uploaded to a on-premise central log server
+- Expand the approach  to address security concerns and enterprise support model
+    - Move the proxy to the cloud (can we limit the internet egress while retaining performance?)
+    - Leverage cloud threat monitoring solutioons (Suspicious traffic can be flagged)
+    - Analyze vendor capabilities for layered security approaches

 --